johnywakim02/remote-stream/README.md

 It groups helper modules that can be used both in the core folder's packages and in main.py.

 These are useful for logging, retries, and other miscellaneous, convenient utilities.

+# Future Steps

+## 1. Near Future

+- Saving Video images
+- Integrating WiFi cameras through RTSP or ONVIF
+- Allow for streaming publicly without the use of temporary tunnels

+## 2. Far Future

+- Detect Objects and take a close-up of them